sevilturner/Clean-Code/CodingStandards.md

 # Clean Coding Standards
  Most software defects are introduced when changing existing code.
 Clean code minimises the risk of introducing defects by making the code as easy to understand as possible

 ## Formatting and Style

 1. Lines should be no longer than 120 charactes long to easy readability.

 Don't do this
 ```cs
 var postedActivityEmployees = postedActivity.ActivityEmployees.Select(item => new EF.ActivityEmployee { ActivityID = activity.ID, ID = item.ID.Equals(Guid.Empty) ?
 Guid.NewGuid() : item.ID, Position = item.Position, Count = item.Count, AnnualSalary = item.AnnualSalary, TimeSpentPercentage = item.TimeSpentPercentage, EmployeeTypeID = item.EmployeeTypeID });
 ```
-2. Avoid using Regions in class since they usually mean you are trying to hide a large chunck of code which is probably points to the need for refactoring
+2. Avoid using Regions in class.
+They usually mean you are trying to hide a large chunck of code which is probably points to the need for refactoring

 3. Remove Using statement that aren’t actually referenced in the file and organize it by right clicking on namespace -> Remove and Sort Using